Some aspects of the Liouville equation in mathematical physics and statistical mechanics: vi. Classical Liouville Theory and the Microscopic Interpretation of Black Hole Entropy

 \section{vi.
 Classical Liouville Theory and the Microscopic Interpretation of Black Hole Entropy}

 It has been computed that the entropy of a Schwarzschild black hole could be derived by finding a classical central charge of the Virasoro algebra of a Liouville theory and using the Cardy formula.
 This is done by performing a dimensional reduction of the Einstein–Hilbert action with the Ansatz of spherical symmetry and writing the metric in conformally flat form.Near horizon approximation the field equation for the conformal factor decouples becoming a Liouville equation.This computation is independent from a specific quantum theory of gravity model\cite{20}.In order to understand the role of 2-D conformal symmetry in counting the black hole microstates let us recall some standard features of 2-D conformal symmetry.
-By introducing complex coordinates the flat metric can be written in the form ds2 = dzdz The infinitesimal generators of such transformations Gn = zn+1.z close a Lie algebra [Gn,Gm] = (n - m)Gn+m. \\ In 2D CFT the stress energy tensor has only two components ,i.e., one analytic and the other anti-analytic:
+By introducing complex coordinates the flat metric can be written in the form $ds^2 = dzdz$ The infinitesimal generators of such transformations close a Lie algebra $([G_n,G_m] = (n - m)G_{n+m})$. \\ In 2D CFT the stress energy tensor has only two components ,i.e., one analytic and the other anti-analytic:

 We can therefore expand for example $ T $ in Laurent series:

 In the quantum case the $ L_{n} $ become operators and relatively to the commutator form a Virasoro algebra: